skeletonlabs/skeleton/.changeset/eight-bugs-report.md

 ---
-"@skeletonlabs/skeleton": minor
+"@skeletonlabs/skeleton": patch
 ---

-bugfix: Step events now happen in the parent Stepper, matching the documentation spec
+bugfix: Step events have been moved to the parent Stepper component to match the documentation spec